AkhilAndroid/Personal-Website/content/featured/Parking Lot Detection System/index.md

   - Tensorflow
 ---

-I created a Parking Lot Detection System that employs the YOLOv5 object detection algorithm to identify and count parked cars in a parking lot.
-This versatile system finds applications in automated parking management and parking lot occupancy detection.
+I created a Parking Lot Detection System to identify the vacant parking lots and inform the user.
+This utilizes the YOLOv5 object detection algorithm.